-Paralleling a rapid increase in rates of opioid pain reliever prescribing, which is now showing early signs of abating, widespread use and misuse of these medications has risen at an alarming rate, giving way to a nation-wide crisis.
-Results from the 2017 National Survey on Drug Use and Health showed that an estimated 1.7 million people in the United States suffer from substance use disorders related to prescription opioid pain medicines in 2017, the most recent year for which data are available.
-For people under 50 years of age, drug overdose was the leading cause of death as of 2016.
+Paralleling a rapid increase in rates of opioid pain reliever prescribing, which is now showing early signs of abating, widespread use and misuse of these medications led to an alarming rise in opioid overdose deaths, giving way to a nationwide crisis.
+Results from the 2018 National Survey on Drug Use and Health showed that an estimated 1.2 million people in the United States aged 12 and older had an opioid use disorder, the most recent year for which data are available.

-In April 2017, NIH announced the HEAL (Helping to End Addiction Long-termSM) Initiative, an trans-agency effort to speed scientific solutions to stem the national opioid public health crisis.
-The NIH HEAL InitiativeSM will bolster research to accelerate the development of innovative medications to treat opioid addiction, explore non-addictive interventions for chronic pain, and improve overdose prevention and treatment strategies, including research into additional overdose reversal medications and breathing stimulation devices.
+In April 2018, NIH announced the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, a trans-agency effort to speed scientific solutions to stem the national opioid public health crisis.
+The initiative will bolster research to accelerate the development of innovative medications to treat opioid addiction, explore non-addictive interventions for chronic pain, and improve overdose prevention and treatment strategies, including research into additional overdose reversal medications and breathing stimulation devices.
 This initiative will engage both academic researchers and the private sector to increase efficient clinical translation of research.

 Chronic pain is a major public health problem that affects an estimated 100 million American adults, approximately one third of the U.S. population.
 It is the primary reason Americans are on disability and unable to work, and is a top reason cited for seeking medical care.
 Although opioids may not always be the best course of treatment for chronic pain, the number of prescriptions for opioid pain relievers has increased dramatically in recent years.

 NIH Institutes and Centers support multifaceted research—from pain management to addiction prevention and treatment—to address the opioid crisis.
-The NIH Research, Condition, and Disease Categorization (RCDC) tracks official NIH funding amounts for opioid and pain-related research in three relevant categories: Prescription Drug Abuse, Pain, and Chronic Pain.
-NIH received an additional $500 million from Congress for use in fiscal years 2018 and 2019 aimed at addressing both opioid addiction and pain, which is included in the above categories.
+The NIH Research, Condition, and Disease Categorization (RCDC) tracks official NIH funding for opioid and pain-related research in three relevant categories: Opioids, Opioid Misuse and Addiction, and Pain Research.
+NIH received an additional $500 million from Congress for use in fiscal years 2018 and 2019 aimed at addressing both opioid addiction and pain, which are included in the above categories.

-As the primary funder for drug abuse research, the National Institute on Drug Abuse (NIDA) supports research pertaining to opioid use disorders that includes basic research on addiction, community prevention frameworks, testing of sustainable treatment models, and methods to integrate behavioral interventions with medication assisted therapy.
-As part of the HEAL Initiative, NIDA is focused on expanding therapeutic options for opioid addiction, overdose prevention and reversal and enhancing treatments for infants born with Neonatal Abstinence Syndrome (NAS)/Neonatal opioid withdrawal syndrome (NOWS).
-NIDA is also working to develop new or improved prevention and treatment strategies for addiction, and optimize effective treatment strategies for opioid addiction.
+As the primary funder for drug addiction research, the NIDA supports research pertaining to opioid use disorders that includes basic research on addiction, community prevention frameworks, testing of sustainable treatment models, and methods to integrate behavioral interventions with medication for addiction treatment.
+As part of the HEAL Initiative, NIDA is focused on expanding therapeutic options for opioid addiction, overdose prevention and reversal and enhancing treatments for infants born with neonatal abstinence syndrome (NAS)/neonatal opioid withdrawal syndrome (NOWS).
+NIDA is also working to develop new prevention and treatment strategies for addiction, and to improve and optimize existing effective prevention and treatment strategies for opioid addiction.

-Given the need to improve pain treatments with less reliance on opioids, NIH funds a wide range of basic, translational, and clinical and studies on pain.
+Given the need to improve pain treatments and reduce reliance on opioids, NIH funds a wide range of basic, translational, and clinical studies on pain.
 The National Institute of Neurological Disorders and Stroke (NINDS) leads trans-NIH efforts to encourage and coordinate programs and activities on pain research.
 From examining the nervous system’s role in pain, to using complementary and integrative health approaches to treat pain, NIH encourages inter- and multi- disciplinary approaches to better address the challenges of treating pain.
-As part of the HEAL Initiative, NINDS leads efforts to understand the biological underpinnings of chronic pain and establish the best pain management strategies for acute and chronic pain conditions.
-NINDS also works to accelerate the discovery and pre-clinical development of non-addictive pain treatments, and advance new non-addictive pain treatments through the clinical pipeline.
+As part of the NIH HEAL Initiative, NINDS leads efforts to understand the biological underpinnings of chronic pain and establish the best pain management strategies for acute and chronic pain conditions.
+NINDS also works to accelerate the discovery and pre-clinical development of non-addictive pain treatments, and advance these treatments through the clinical pipeline.